mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Installation/index.md

 To uninstall MAMP, you only have to delete the MAMP directory and everything returns to the original state (MAMP does not alter anything on the normal Mac OS X).

+If you have installed MAMP Cloud Functions you need to additionally remove your `/Library/Application Support/appsolute/MAMP` directory.

 If you have used MAMP PRO as well, use the MAMP PRO uninstaller in the `/Applications/MAMP PRO` folder to remove it.